snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

   --lock         path/to/lock
 {% endhighlight %}

-This prevents anyone on this machine from running another playbook using `myLockName` as lock.
+This prevents anyone on this machine from running another playbook using `path/to/lock` as lock.

 For example, launching the following while the steps above are running: